-Chris Baker has over twelve years of experience in volunteer, combination, and career, fire departments in California.
+Chris Baker, has over thirteen years of experience in volunteer, combination, and career, fire departments in California.
 He holds a Bachelor of Arts Degree in Anthropology and Associates of Science Degree in Fire Service Command, Company Officer.
 Chris is a California State Fire Training certified Fire Officer, Driver-Operator, Fire Instructor, and Lead Firefighter I Certification Evaluator.
-He is a Fire Science Instructor in the California Community Colleges System.
+He has over nine years of teaching experience as an Adjunct Instructor in the EMS discipline, Firefighter 1 Academy Instructor, and Fire Science Instructor in the California Community Colleges System.
 Chris is a member of the California Fire Technology Directors’ Association and the California Training Officers Association.
 He served as a volunteer Peer Reviewer on the FY 2017 Staffing for Adequate Fire & Emergency Response Grants (SAFER) for both hiring and recruitment/retention.
-Chris also served as a Peer Reviewer on the FY 2017 Assistance to Firefighters Grants (AFG).
+Chris also served as a Peer Reviewer on the FY 2017 Assistance to Firefighters Grants (AFG) and the FY 2018 Assistance to Firefighters Grants (AFG).
 He is a Volunteer Advocate Regional Manager, Region IX (CA, NV, AZ, HI) for the Everyone Goes Home Program through the National Fallen Firefighters Foundation.
 Chris also serves as a volunteer member of the International Association of Fire Chiefs (IAFC) Safety, Health and Survival Section serving in their staging area.
-He is a member of the Board of Directors for the National Fire Heritage Center located in Emmitsburg, Maryland.
-Chris is a National Fire Service Instructor teaching at notable fire conferences across the country.
+He was a member of the 2018 and 2019 Safety Stand Down committees.
+Chris is a member of the Board of Directors and Public Information Officer (PIO) for the National Fire Heritage Center located in Emmitsburg, Maryland.
 He is the co-host of the Fire Engineering: The Future Firefighter Podcast.
-Chris writes blog articles for My Firefighter Nation, Fire Rescue and Fire Engineering Magazines on mentoring the future generations of the fire service.
+Chris writes blog articles published through Firefighter Nation and the Fire Engineering Training Community on mentoring the future generations of the fire service.